accordproject/techdocs/website/versioned_docs/version-0.21/started-hello.md

 Use the `cicero trigger` command to parse a clause text based (your `sample.md`) *then* send a request to the clause logic.

-To do so you, first create one additional file `request.json` which contains:
+To do so, you first create one additional file `request.json` which contains:
 ```json
 {
   "$class": "org.accordproject.helloworld.MyRequest",